 Storage Tips:

-• Individual bars can be wrapped in plastic wrap for grab-and-go treats
+- Individual bars can be wrapped separately for grab-and-go treats

 Serving Suggestions:

-• Garnish with fresh raspberries and mint for elegant presentation
+- Garnished beautifully: Top with fresh raspberries and mint leaves for special occasions

 Mix It Up (Recipe Variations):